Eucalyptus TikTok Trends Have Taken Over — But Is It Safe for Cats?

 Alcohol, chocolate, and garlic can trigger adverse reactions as well.

-Do not go into a full-on purge mode and get rid of all the plants in your home though.
-It turns out, other things that are dangerous for cats include alcohol, chocolate, garlic, caffeinated drinks, raw dough, and a range of other household items.
+Do not go into a full-on purge mode and get rid of all the plants in your home though — try moving plants to a location that you know your cat won't get into, or moving them to an outdoor space if you have an indoor cat.
+Other things that are dangerous for cats include alcohol, chocolate, garlic, caffeinated drinks, raw dough, and a range of other household items.